hashicorp/terraform-aws-consul/examples/consul-ami/README.md

 # Consul AMI

-This folder shows an example of how to use the [install-consul](https://github.com/hashicorp/terraform-aws-consul/tree/master/modules/install-consul) and
-[install-dnsmasq](https://github.com/hashicorp/terraform-aws-consul/tree/master/modules/install-dnsmasq) modules with [Packer](https://www.packer.io/) to create [Amazon Machine
+This folder shows an example of how to use the [install-consul](https://github.com/hashicorp/terraform-aws-consul/tree/master/modules/install-consul) and either [install-dnsmasq](https://github.com/hashicorp/terraform-aws-consul/tree/master/modules/install-dnsmasq) for Ubuntu 16.04 and Amazon Linux 2 or [setup-systemd-resolved](https://github.com/hashicorp/terraform-aws-consul/tree/master/modules/setup-systemd-resolved) for Ubuntu 18.04 modules with [Packer](https://www.packer.io/) to create [Amazon Machine
 Images (AMIs)](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) that have Consul and Dnsmasq installed on top of:

 1. Ubuntu 16.04
+1. Ubuntu 18.04
 1. Amazon Linux 2

 These AMIs will have [Consul](https://www.consul.io/) installed and configured to automatically join a cluster during